Knowledge of AIDS Network Workshop 1: Archives of HIV/AIDS

-University of Washington, Seattle, April 3-5, 2024
+University of Washington, Seattle WA, April 2024

 As HIV/AIDS was first identified in the early 1980s, experts – including scientists, activists or members of communities impacted by AIDS – quickly began creating records and archives of the pandemic.
 Members and allies of impacted communities have been key participants in the documentation of this pandemic and the activation of this archive for scholarly, creative, and political work.
-Thinking about "The Archive" sets the stage for thinking critically about AIDS timelines and narratives, as well as broader questions of what our recorded histories do and do not contain.

 How do we understand and engage with data, records, and information in the long pandemic?